RedwoodJS 4

 00:43:44 - Nick Taylor

 Cool.
 Okay, so let's start this back up again.
 Yeah, I forgot about the CLI with the generators and stuff.
 That's definitely super powerful.
-I'm not a Rails dev, but where I was working before was a Rails monolith, and I remember doing like database migrations and just creating some new things that way.
-It's definitely super handy because that's, I mean, a lot of that stuff.
-It's like you could do it by hand, obviously, but it's like just tedious.
+I'm not a Rails dev, but where I was working before was a Rails monolith, and I remember doing database migrations and just creating some new things that way.
+It's definitely super handy, because a lot of that stuff, you could do it by hand, obviously, but it's just tedious.
 Okay, so let's see what it gave us here.
 Back here.
 So there we go.
-We got awesome paid and we are authenticated.
+We got the awesome page, and we are authenticated.

 00:44:28 - Dom Saadi